-At the start of each morning shift, the ASO shall access the Airservices Australia website and print out the list of NOTAMS current for Mackay Airport.
-These printouts shall be filed in the NOF NOTAMS Register located in the ASO office.
+At the start of each morning shift, the ASO shall access the Airservices Australia website of the list of NOTAMS current for Mackay Airport.
+These are electronically filed on Sharepoint.

-4.5.2 AIS Amendments File
+AIS Amendments File

 All amendments sent to AIS shall be filed electronically on SharePoint.